 - Refused Response.
 User is shown a browser-specific error message.
 If ETP Proxy is enabled, a refused response is available to assign to custom lists only.

 Administrators can assign the monitor action to a threat category, list, and data loss prevention (DLP) dictionary.
 This action is also available when configuring risk, categories, operations, and applications for an AVC configuration.
 For more information about DLP or AVC, see Data loss prevention and Application visibility and control.
-These features are currently in beta.

 With this policy action, requests generally resolve to the origin and a user is able to access the website they requested.
 This action generates a threat or access control event in ETP.